Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

-• Typically, a pipe will operate on data within the result object or add data to the result object.
+• Typically, a pipe operates on data within the result object or add data to the result object.

-• Each pipe MUST return the result object when it has completed it's work.
-The result object will determine whether or not execution of the pipeline is continued.
+• Each pipe must return the result object when it has completed its work.
+The result object determines whether the execution of the pipeline is continued.

 • Pipes are ordered within a pipeline and are executed in that order.